 The best-known herb from the Ricola 10-herb blend is extremely versatile and has many uses.

 For Christians, the herb is symbolic of forgiveness for a hardened heart.

 Sage is not just irreplaceable for the Ricola 10-herb blend.
 Numerous recipes achieve that special flavor by containing Sage.

 The strongest pick of the Ricola 10 herbs: the name, Thyme, is derived from the Greek ‘thyo’, reflecting a Greek custom of calming the Gods with fragrant smoke of Thyme.

-The lime tree has always been thought of as the sacred tree of love.
-Avenues of lime trees line streets, giving off an intense, bewitching aroma that puts people in a good mood.
+The lime flower has always been thought of as the sacred tree of love.
+Avenues of lime flowers line streets, giving off an intense, bewitching aroma that puts people in a good mood.

 The origins of its name are the subject of fierce debate.
 The most sensible suggestion is the link to the Hebrew linguistic roots “êsôw or ezob”, which translates as “sacred herb”.